“Om Sarva Mangal Manglaye Shivay Sarvaarth Sadhike

-Tomorrow, Hindus all across Guyana will be celebrating Maha Shivaratri.
-Every month there is one day dedicated to worshipping Lord Shiva (“pradosh”) but “Maha Shivaratri is the yearly, ritual worship of this one of the three major ‘personalised’ forms of the ultimate reality or Brahman that Hindus worship.
+This Tuesday is Maha Shivaratri.
+Every month there is one day dedicated to worshipping Lord Shiva (“pradosh”) but “Maha Shivaratri” is the yearly, ritual worship in a prescribed manner of this one of the three major ‘personalised’ forms of the ultimate reality or Brahman that Hindus worship.

 The day before Shivaratri, the house would have been given a thorough cleaning – both inside and out.
 Hindus literally leave no stone unturned when sprucing up for Shivaratri (and other festivals) because symbolically God is welcomed into our house.
 Who would want God to enter a grubby house?

 Traditionally, this sacred festival is observed by offering Abhishek or Dhar.
-This is the several types of liquid offerings that we make to the Shiva Lingam (literally the “sign” of Shiva as the formless Brahman) – milk, honey, ghee, dahee (yoghurt), ganga jal, coconut water, and cane juice.
-Each of these offerings have a symbolic significance but overall they represent a ‘cooling of the linga’ the desire of our souls to merge with God.
+These are the several types of liquid offerings that we pour over the Shiva Lingam (literally the “sign” of Shiva as the formless Brahman) – milk, honey, ghee, dahee (yoghurt), ganga jal, coconut water, and cane juice.
+Each of these offerings has a symbolic significance but overall they represent a ‘cooling of the linga’ the desire of our souls to merge with God.
 So, in observance of Maha Shivaratri, we offer prayers and Abhishek to Lord Shiva.

-Tomorrow, thousands will go to the Cove and John Ashram, go to their local Mandir or stay home to offer their Dhar and prayers.
-My Mom is a Shiva bhakta and Shiva Ratri is always a big occasion in our home.
+On Tuesday, thousands will go to the Cove and John Ashram or to their local Mandir or stay home to offer their Dhar and prayers at their Shivala in their yards.
+My mom is a Shiva bhakta (worshipper of Shiva as her “Isht”) and Shiva Ratri is always a big occasion in our home.

 The whole point of Mandirs is for everyone, the entire Hindu community, to get involved: everyone has a part to play.
 Everyone can sing along God’s praises with the bhajans, everyone prays together with the mantras.